thoughtrealm/bumblebee/TECHNICAL_DETAILS.md

 The profile consists of these two store files, plus some metadata stored in YAML files.

-To back up these profiles, their stores and all their data, you only need to archive and/or copy the config path to some backup path or container.
+You can back up these profiles and their stores in two ways:

+1. **Use Bumblebee's _Backup_ and _Restore_ commands**<br>
+    Bumblebee provides two commands **Backup** and **Restore**.
+These allow you to create symmetrically encrypted backup files by providing a password/key when using the **backup** and **restore** commands.
+    These commands allow you to back up all or selected profiles.

+2. **Use Any Archiving Tool**<br>
+    The profiles are just files and paths, so you can use any archiving tool to create archives from those paths.
+It is recommended to create encrypted archives.

 ## Cryptographic code used and the related origins
 1. Bumblebee is written in the **Go** language.
 All functionality is contained in **Go** code.